orlevi18/similar_item_recommendation_elastic_search/README.md

 2. Reading file with data to index
 3. Indexing batches of 10k items

-Search Listing - Finds similar items for a given test item(s)
+Search Listing - Finds similar items for a given test item(s) as per the above

 # dependcies
 elasticsearch - see here how to install on windows: https://www.youtube.com/watch?v=l6wXE5SBJ_A